-More specifically, this means understanding where and how illegal wood may be entering into the wood product’s supply chain.
-Understanding these points of contamination allows use to make smarter decisions on how we buy wood.
+More specifically, this means understanding where and how illegal wood might be entering into supply chains.
+Understanding these points of contamination allows us to make smarter decisions on how we buy wood.

 To do this requires access to information on suspected and confirmed forest code violations.
 For a number of reasons, many of which are unique to the wood products industry, accessing information on illegal wood flows has not been easy.
 It requires having access to a bigger picture that’s not been readily available.

-That’s why the Timber Risk-Map™ was created – to provide easy access to information on legal risks in wood products distribution channels.
-Although the information contained in the map is not complete, it allows us to get a bigger picture of illegal wood flows, quickly.
+That’s why the Timber Risk Map was created – to provide easy access to information on legal risks in wood products distribution channels.
+Although the information contained in the map is not complete, it allows us to get a bigger picture of illegal wood flows.
 Proactive buyers can even use it to map out and get alerts relative to their specific supply chains.

-By no means is the Timber Risk-Map™ a complete, game-changing solution to avoid buying illegal wood.
+By no means is the Timber Risk Map a complete, game-changing solution to avoid buying illegal wood.
 But for buyers who want to buy good wood, it’s quick and easy way to get better information about wood product supply chains.

 TIMBERCHECK™ helps you buy good wood.
 Join.

-Stay up to date on legal risks in wood product supply chains with the Timber Risk-Map™.
+Stay up to date on legal risks in wood product supply chains with the Timber Risk Map.

 Header photo: Unknown